seancorfield/seancorfield.github.io/content/md/posts/2022/12/18/calva-joyride-portal.md

  :date "2022-12-18 10:00:00",
  :tags ["clojure" "calva" "joyride" "portal" "vs code"]}

+_An updated version of this post [describes my latest Calva, Joyride, and Portal setup](https://corfield.org/blog/2023/04/16/calva-joyride-portal/)._

 I've mentioned in several posts over the years that I switched my development setup from Emacs to Atom, initially with ProtoREPL and later with Chlorine, and then to VS Code, initially with Clover (a port of